ErikPelli/BigMetric/README.md

 Also, instead of a Cassandra cluster we can opt for something similar, such as Google BigTable or Amazon DynamoDB, and Google Cloud Pub/Sub can replace Apache Kafka.

+## Design choices
+### Database
+The data that needs to be saved in the database is basically time series data, and therefore it is necessary to handle such data in our application.
+In addition, as per the initial specifications, the application must be scalable and handle up to 1 million sensors simultaneously.

+Therefore, Apache Cassandra seems to be a good compromise between the two, if the cluster capacity is saturated, just add another node and the performance increases ([Here](https://docs.datastax.com/en/tutorials/Time_Series.pdf) is a good guide to design a time series DB).

+### Data Processing
+There is a need for middleware that handles the data collected from the sensors, filters it, processes it by converting it to a compatible format, and saves it to the database.
+It was decided to adopt a filter on temperature values in °C, which can be set in the environment variables and allows discarding outliers that are likely to come from an incorrect reading.
+It was decided to take an approach where there are multiple deployments of a microservice written in Java Spring (but other languages/frameworks are fine as well) and the data is split between instances to increase throughput.

+### Data Transfer
+There could be several ways to transfer data from the various sensors to the service responsible for processing them, including RPC, a REST API, or a message queue.
+In this case we can use Apache Kafka as a message queue, and it looks good because it is asynchronous and allows handling large amounts of data, with the possibility of adding more nodes to increase the capability.

+An alternative would be to use a load balancer with a REST API to connect the sensor with the microservice that processes the data, but this would be more complex to manage in the long run and does not scale as well as in a message queue, which allows the data producer to be separated from the consumer.

+To compensate for the time between the sensor sending the data and when it is saved by the processing service, it is convenient to include the timestamp directly in the message sent in the queue, so you can accurately track when the temperature was actually collected.

 ## Build & Run
 Build the Java (Spring Boot) microservice using Gradle:
 ```